How to prepare your home for selling and moving

 Sometimes if you’re living in it, you don’t notice it.
 Invite an honest friend with a keen nose over and get them to check for unpleasant smells.
-Odours in the home are usually from pets, mould, and mildew.
+Odors in the home are usually from pets, mold, and mildew.
 Find the source and address the problem, rather than trying to ‘mask’ it.

 Staging your home for display

 Put your best foot forward when presenting your home to prospective buyers.
 Here are a few styling tips for selling your home.

 Furniture and decor